A Field Guide to the

 Body

-Legs long and thin; abdomen dominant and often glossy.
-Widows have red hourglass ventral.
+Legs long and thin; abdomen is the biggest, most glossy part.
+Widows have red hourglass on the underside.

 Top California Species